php-openapi/yii2-app-api/README.md

 spec file.
 The following example will generate API code for the [OpenAPI petstore example](https://github.com/OAI/OpenAPI-Specification/blob/3.0.2/examples/v3.0/petstore-expanded.yaml).

     ./yii gii/api --openApiPath=https://raw.githubusercontent.com/OAI/OpenAPI-Specification/3.0.2/examples/v3.0/petstore-expanded.yaml

+> Note: If the OpenAPI spec file is present locally on the file system, then `openApiPath` must be specified as an absolute path, relative paths will not work correctly.
+> On UNIX based OS it must start with `/`.
+Example: `/home/user/documents/MyProjectOpenAPISpec.yml`

 Run `./yii gii/api --help` for a list of configuration options.
 You may also adjust the configuration in `config/gii-generators.php`.